DSAppTeam/PanelSwitchHelper/README.md

     * PanelSwitchHelper added to judge the current panel state, such as `isPanelState()` etc.
     * Optimize the height calculation logic of the full-screen soft keyboard and fix known issues
 * 1.3.7 Compatible with Samsung devices such as s8/note8 before OneUI 2 version
+* 1.3.8 Extension api
+    * Extend the `PanelHeightMeasurer` interface and add the `synchronizeKeyboardHeight` method to control whether the panel height is synchronized with the soft keyboard height
+    * Container supports to control the internal multi-layer layout freely sliding

 ### Expectations